5 Mid-Range Bag Trends That’ll Completely DOMINATE in 2026

 1. Vanity Bags Are Having a Moment

 First up: vanity bags.
-And no, I’m not talking about your makeup bag that lives on your bathroom counter (though yes, that’s exactly where the inspiration comes from).
-These are proper handbags designed to look like those cute vintage cosmetic cases, and they’ve been absolutely everywhere on the runways lately.
+And no, I don’t mean your makeup bag just sitting on your bathroom counter – although that’s literally the vibe.
+I mean actual handbags that look like those cute little vintage cosmetic cases, and they’ve been everywhere lately.

-Most of these come with a longer chain strap too, so you can go crossbody when you need your hands free.
-Sandro has a stunning two-tone suede and leather option, and if you want something more affordable, the Beat Generation Mini comes in like seven different colors.
-I’m always drawn to burgundy (shocking, I know), but there are some beautiful neutrals and greens too.
+And the best part: a lot of them come with a longer chain strap too, so you can wear them crossbody when you need your hands free, which I’m always grateful for because I do not have the energy to baby a bag all day.
+Sandro has a really pretty two-tone suede-and-leather version, and if you want something a little more affordable, the Beat Generation Mini comes in a bunch of different colors.

 2. Texture Is Everything